microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

 2. Before you deploy the ARM template, you need to provide multiple parameters.

-   - **Subscription**: Select the Azure subscription you are using to complete the lab
+   - **Subscription**: Select the Azure subscription you are using to complete the lab.
-   - **Resource group**: Select the hands-on-lab-SUFFIX resource group you created earlier
+   - **Resource group**: Select the hands-on-lab-SUFFIX resource group you created earlier.
-   - **Region**: This will auto-populate depending on the region you created your resource group in
+   - **Region**: This will auto-populate depending on the region you created your resource group in.
-   - **Unique Suffix**: Since certain Azure resources require globally unique names, provide a short suffix that does not end with a number or hyphen
+   - **Unique Suffix**: Since certain Azure resources require globally unique names, provide a short suffix that does not end with a number or hyphen.
-   - **VM Password**: This will be used for the Lab VM, and if you are completing the optional homogenous migration, the SQL Server 2008 R2 VM
+   - **VM Password**: This will be used for the Lab VM, and if you are completing the optional homogenous migration, the SQL Server 2008 R2 VM.
    - **Postgre SQL Password**: This is the administrator password for the PostgreSQL instance.
-If you don't provide a value, it will just be the `VM Password` you provided
+If you don't provide a value, it will just be the `VM Password` you provided.
    - **Azure SQL Password**: This is the administrator password for the Azure SQL Database instance.
-Again, it will default to the `VM Password` value
+Again, it will default to the `VM Password` value.

     ![Deploy the ARM template with the parameters shown above.](./media/no-optional-resource-deployment-arm.png "ARM template deployment parameters")